teknoman117/blog/content/about/index.md

 One of the things we forget is just how phenomenal the homebrew community surrounding LEGO Mindstorms was.
 LEGO envisioned an educational tool that you'd program using a simple block based programming environment, but some determined people took it to the next level - we had everything from a [C/C++ toolchain (BrickOS)](https://brickos.sourceforge.net/) to a [micro Java VM (LeJOS)](https://lejos.sourceforge.io/rcx.php) that even supported multithreading.

-Eventually I graduated to "real" microcontrollers.
-Eddy Wright, a very kind member of my childhood community robotics club ([ChiBots](https://www.robotroom.com/ChiBots/about.html)), gave me one of his prototype carrier boards for an ATmega8.
+Eventually I graduated to "real" microcontrollers - a very kind member of my childhood community robotics club ([ChiBots](https://www.robotroom.com/ChiBots/about.html)) gave me one of his prototype carrier boards for an ATmega8.
 All of his tutorials were based around [BASCOM-AVR](https://www.mcselec.com/index.php?id=14&option=com_content&task=view), a BASIC development environment for AVR, with a feeling not entirely unlike Visual Basic.
 These were the days before Arduino after all.

 However, the free version BASCOM-AVR had a 4K codesize limit - a limit of half the memory the ATmega8 had.
 I asked my dad for $80 for the paid version, but when he saw that [WinAVR](https://winavr.sourceforge.net/) was free/open-source, he told me that I should learn C instead.
 In terms of my development, I think that might go down as the best $80 he never spent on me.